 - A graduate student may be employed in a graduate student appointment for no more than six long semesters (3 years) while classified as a master’s student, and no more than 10 long semesters (5 years) while classified as a doctoral student.
 The total number of semesters a student may be employed in a graduate student appointment is twelve semesters (6 years) assuming the student has pursued both the masters and doctoral degrees at the University of Houston.

-- In order to hold a graduate student appointment, students must be hired by the University to hold the appointment, maintain a GPA of 3.0, be enrolled full-time in fall and spring semesters, and be in good academic standing.
+- In order to hold a graduate student appointment, students must be hired by the University to hold the appointment, maintain a GPA of 3.0, be enrolled full-time, have an appointment of .50 FTE, and be in good academic standing.

 - In order to serve as classroom instructors or in other roles that require communicating with students in spoken English (Teaching fellow, Teaching Assistant, Instructional Assistant), graduate applicants must demonstrate proficiency by passing the Test of Spoken English (TSE), the Spoken Proficiency English Assessment Kit (SPEAK) with a score of at least 50, or other approved assessments.